 These mindful shopping tips could save you money—and make you happier!

 It may help you bounce back from depression

 If you struggle with depression, you may find mindfulness meditation particularly helpful.
 In fact, several studies have shown that mindfulness-based interventions can reduce the risk of a depressive relapse for people with a history of recurrent depression.

-Find out 12 ways to help someone with depression, according to psychologists.
+Find out 12 ways you can help someone with depression.